Mainman002/Linux-OpenTabletUI/README.md

 # OpenTabletUI
-(A Godot app used to adjust graphics tablet settings in Linux using xsetwacom commands.)
+(A Godot app to adjust graphics tablet settings in Linux using xsetwacom commands.)

 ( Screenshots are at the bottom of this Readme file )